amycruz97/learn-tech-writing/README.md

 Now that you have a basic understanding of the field, it's time to self-evaluate.
 Complete the "Is technical writing the right career for you" worksheet.

-## Week 2: Activity: Write your first tutorial + Introduction to Style Guides
+## Week 2: Writing a tutorial + Introduction to Style Guides

 **Day 8: Make your first GitHub contribution**